tedunderwood/measureperspective/rplots/readme.md

 Was produced by **fig4fsfcomparison.R**.
 This draws immediately on **../results/groupedFSFdivergences.csv**, which is produced by **../results/interpretFSFcomparison.ipynb**.
 That notebook, in turn, draws on data produced by the function *reliable_genre_comparisons()* in **../logistic/main_experiment.py**.

-NB *this function needs better documentation in the main_experiment script.*

 Figure 5
 ---------